syncfusion-content/windowsforms-docs/WindowsForms/SfScrollFrame/OverView.md

 # SfScrollFrame

 ## Overview

-`SfScrollFrame` attaches the theme-able scrollbars to any controls which is derived from the Microsoft's `ScrollableControl` or container.
-The theme-able scrollbar can be displayed over the control's default scrollbar position.
+The `SfScrollFrame` attaches the theme-able scrollbars to any controls derived from the Microsoft `ScrollableControl` or container.
+The theme-able scrollbar can be displayed over the default scrollbar position of the control.

-### Key Features
+### Key features

-Following are the key features of the `SfScrollFrame`.
+Following are the key features of the `SfScrollFrame`:

-* **ScrollBar Appearance customization** - Support to customize each element of the both the Horizontal and vertical scrollbars.
+* ScrollBar Appearance customization: Supports customizing each element of the both the horizontal and vertical scrollbars.
-* **Scroll amount** - Support to change the Scrollbar value and `SmallChange` value for both the Horizontal and vertical scrollbars.
+* Scroll amount: Supports changing the scrollbar value and `SmallChange` value for both the horizontal and vertical scrollbars.
-* **ScrollBar Context Menu customization ** - Support to customize the default context menu of horizontal and vertical scrollbar.
+* ScrollBar context menu customization: Supports customizing the default context menu of horizontal and vertical scrollbars.
-* **Localization ** - Support to localize the default strings of the horizontal and vertical scrollbar's context menu.
+* Localization: Supports localizing the default strings of the horizontal and vertical scrollbar context menu.